Merlion Park

 Read more

-Its design merges two chapters of local identity: the fish tail represents the humble fishing village of Temasek, while the lion head nods to the legendary discovery of Singapura, the Lion City.\n\n### From Logo to National Icon\n\nFor decades, the statue stood at the mouth of the Singapore River.
+The Merlion was originally designed as a corporate logo for the tourism board, but it quickly evolved into the definitive symbol of the nation.
+Its design merges two chapters of local identity: the fish tail represents the humble fishing village of Temasek, while the lion head nods to the legendary discovery of Singapura, the Lion City.

+For decades, the statue stood at the mouth of the Singapore River.
 However, urban development and the construction of the Esplanade Bridge eventually obscured its view from the waterfront.

-In a major engineering feat, the 70-tonne original sculpture was moved 120 meters to its current location, where it now stands against the backdrop of the Marina Bay skyline.\n\nToday, the park serves as the symbolic heart of the city's tourism district.
+In a major engineering feat, the 70-tonne original sculpture was moved 120 meters to its current location, where it now stands against the backdrop of the Marina Bay skyline.

-Visitors come not just for the landmark itself, but for the panoramic views of the bay that the Merlion overlooks.
-It remains the most photographed spot in Singapore, anchoring the transition from the colonial-era architecture of the Civic District to the modern skyscrapers of the financial hub." }
+It remains the most photographed spot in Singapore, anchoring the transition from the colonial-era architecture of the Civic District to the modern skyscrapers of the financial hub.

 ♿ Accessibility & families

+The park is fully navigable for wheelchair users and parents with strollers.
 Wide ramps are located at the transition points between the street level and the lower waterfront deck.
 The viewing platform extending over the water provides a level surface for photos, though it can become crowded during peak evening hours.

-There are no stairs required to reach the primary vantage points of the Merlion statue.\n\n### Family Information\n\n* Admission: Free for all visitors.
-There are no age restrictions or ticket requirements for entry.\n* Stroller Policy: Strollers are permitted throughout the park.
+There are no stairs required to reach the primary vantage points of the Merlion statue.

-As this is an open public space, there are no designated stroller parking areas; you must keep your stroller with you at all times.\n* Supervision: While the park is safe, parents should supervise children closely near the waterfront railings and on the Jubilee Bridge.\n* Comfort Notes: The area is entirely outdoors with minimal shade.
+* Supervision: While the park is safe, parents should supervise children closely near the waterfront railings and on the Jubilee Bridge. * Comfort Notes: The area is entirely outdoors with minimal shade.

 For the comfort of young children and elderly visitors, it is best to visit before 10:00 AM or after 6:00 PM to avoid the midday heat.
-Public restrooms with diaper-changing facilities are available in the adjacent One Fullerton complex." }
+Public restrooms with diaper-changing facilities are available in the adjacent One Fullerton complex.

 🏢 On-site amenities

-{ "amenities": "## On-Site Facilities\n\nPublic restrooms are located on the lower level of the One Fullerton building, immediately adjacent to the park.
+Public restrooms are located on the lower level of the One Fullerton building, immediately adjacent to the park.
 These facilities are free to use and maintained to a high standard.
+For families, nursing rooms and baby-changing stations are also available within the One Fullerton complex.

-For families, nursing rooms and baby-changing stations are also available within the One Fullerton complex.\n\nDining options are abundant along the waterfront.
+Dining options are abundant along the waterfront.
 You will find casual choices like Starbucks and MOS Burger, alongside premium restaurants such as OverEasy and PS.Cafe at One Fullerton.
+Most of these establishments offer alfresco seating with direct views of the Merlion and Marina Bay Sands.

-While there are no public water fountains directly at the viewing pier, bottled water and refreshments are readily available at the surrounding convenience stores and cafes." }
+Souvenir kiosks are positioned near the main statue, offering Merlion-themed magnets, apparel, and trinkets.
+Free internet access is provided through the Wireless@SGx network.
+While there are no public water fountains directly at the viewing pier, bottled water and refreshments are readily available at the surrounding convenience stores and cafes.

 Reliability & freshness